 Shiraz: Australia's Iconic Variety

-Shiraz has historically been Australia’s biggest wine export by volume, and the 1980s and 1990s in particular saw the popularity of Australian Shiraz soar.
+Shiraz (shuh-raz) stands as Australia's iconic red wine, largely responsible for placing our country on the international wine map.
+This variety has historically been Australia’s largest wine export by volume, especially during the 1980s and 1990s, when its popularity soared.
 Not only that, but we are also home to some of the most well-known and revered Shiraz wines in the world.

 Shiraz vs Syrah